Skip to content

 Exam traps

-• OSPFv3 needs ipv6 unicast-routing and a router ID.
+• OSPFv3 needs ipv6 unicast-routing and a manual router ID.